borg286/sevtech/README.md

 * All Astral Sorcery recipes require a minimum amount of starlight.
 Early items often need so little starlight that you can craft them during the day.
 Upgrading your alter probably needs to wait till nightfall.
 Star light increases with Y level, up to y=120.
 If making the next item in AS needs more starlight than you have at your base then move your AS stuff into the mountains.
 Use a bronze or claw pickaxe to pick up the luminous crafting table and find a higher place or different chunk.
 Higher than 120 doesn't matter.
 Once you get more advanced altars this benefit doesn't matter.

+    * If you are struggling to get a bit more starlight for the altar, you can craft **spectral relays** to boost the altar.
+When placed in a multiblock structure (look in the book) with a clear view of the sky and a **Glass lens** put into it, the Spectral Relay will bring more starlight to the closest Luminous Crafting Table (or any upgraded altar) in a **16 blocks radius** around itself.
+However, multiple Relays in a 16 block radius will have **diminishing **effects.

 * Mischief of Mice's [top tips](https://www.youtube.com/watch?v=i22YPsbfego) and a [playlist of astral sorcery - bit by bit](https://www.youtube.com/watch?v=9uU67eYK_Mc&list=PLQzDSnrhrcyyZKmHp1zdj03jRbuZN7NOh)

 ### Finding Rock Crystals